-- 1. All players are eligible to receive passes (including the quarterback if the ball has been handed off behind the line of scrimmage). - 2.
+- All players are eligible to receive passes (including the quarterback if the ball has been handed off, pitched or lateraled behind the line of scrimmage). - 2.
 Only one player is allowed in motion at a time.
-All motion must be lateral to the line of scrimmage and no motion is permitted toward the line of scrimmage. - 3.
+Player MUST be off the line of scrimmage at least one (1) yard.
+All motion must be lateral to the line of scrimmage and no motion is permitted toward the line of scrimmage at the snap. - 3.
 A player must have at least one foot or other body part in bounds, contacting the ground first with possession. - 4.
 In the case of simultaneous possession by both an offensive and defensive player, possession is awarded to the offense. - 5.
 Interceptions are returnable.
 If returned for a score during regular game play, the score will be worth six points, two points if returned during conversions and/or overtime.

+XIII.
 Rushing the Passer